 Creating a World Built To Last

-Despite mounting evidence that our world is on an unsustainable course—illustrated most visibly by today’s accelerating climate disruptions—we see shreds of hope in those individuals who, within their particular fields, are creating products and systems that are built to last.
+Despite mounting evidence that our world is on an unsustainable course—illustrated most visibly by today’s accelerating climate disruptions—we see shreds of hope in individuals who are creating products and systems that are built to last.
 By following the principles of quality and integrity that have long been the hallmarks of craftsmanship, these dedicated souls are leading the way to a sustainable future.
 Throughout this quarter, we introduce you to some of our favorites.